DeisherJohn/DailyCodingSolutions/docs/_posts/2019-05-11-problem1-solution.md

 - The brute force options is _O(n<sup>2</sup>)_ time complexity and _O(1)_ space complexity.
 - The complement set searching options is _O(n)_ time complexity and _O(n)_ space complexity.

-The set searching algorithm here is much better and in general if you are having to check for values in lists using sets can save time by having thier constant lookup costs.
+The set searching algorithm here is much better and in general if you are having to check for values in lists using sets can save time by having their constant lookup costs.

 If you have any questions feel free to send me a message though my [LinkedIn](https://www.linkedin.com/in/john-deisher/) or email provided in the footer.